How to make Shopska salata – a classic cucumber tomato salad with onions and feta cheese.

 How to Serve This Tomato Cucumber Salad with Feta

 - A family style presentation is very common.
-If serving freshly dressed salad choose a shallow dish versus a salad bowl in order for the juices to not all sink to the bottom.
+If serving freshly dressed salad choose a shallow dish versus a large bowl in order for the juices to not all sink to the bottom.
 Additionally, each helping will have a generous amount of feta topping it.

 - Alternatively, you can leave out the oil, salt and vinegar and serve them on the side for everyone to dress and season their portion to individual taste.